Francesco149/protonfit/README.md

 * Crusader Kings 3: installs
 * Age of Empires II - Definitive Edition: installs, requires `protonfit tricks vcrun2015` after install to run
+* Gaia Beyond: installs, setting it to borderless instead of fullscreen is recommended so tabbing out of the game is faster

 # credits
 https://github.com/7oxicshadow/proton-standalone-script/blob/master/proton_launch.sh